Sudan security bans opposition newspaper

-Sudan’s constitution guarantees press freedom but the security service has clamped down on independent and even pro-government media if they criticize the government.
+Sudan’s constitution guarantees press freedom but the security service has clamped down on independent and even pro-government media if they criticise the government.

 “The security services have issued a publication ban by ordering our printing and distribution firms to stop dealing with us,” said Madiha Abdella, editor of al-Midan, the Communist mouthpiece.